The Monk’s Head in Deepdale Woods, Teesdale

 Who Carved the Monk’s Head?

-There are no official records of who created the carving, or when.
-That mystery is part of its charm but it hasn’t stopped locals and walkers from guessing!
+There are no official records of who created the carving, or when it first appeared in the woods.
+That mystery is part of what gives the Monk’s Head its quiet appeal, but it hasn’t stopped people from wondering.

 Why Not Visit and Decide for Yourself?

-Why not take a walk and see which story feels right to you?
+Why not take a quiet walk and see which story feels right to you.

-Sit for a moment beside Deepdale Beck, listen to the water, and imagine who might have stood there carving that face long ago.
+Sit for a while beside Deepdale Beck, listen to the water moving through the trees, and imagine who might have stood in this very spot, carving that face into the stone.

-Whether you think it’s the work of a stonemason, a soldier, or a wandering artist, it’s a lovely reminder that the dales are full of stories waiting to be found.
+Whether you picture a stonemason, a soldier, or a passing artist, it’s a gentle reminder that the dales are full of stories, some told, and some left for us to discover.

 A Teesdale Walk Full of Character